jhudsl/AnVIL_Phylogenetic-Techniques/docs/04-choosing-sequences.md

 # What sequences should I choose?

 Phylogenies are only as good as the data used to infer them, so it's worth it to the spend some time carefully choosing the genomic regions and samples you will use.
-Good planning from the beginning will save you headaches farther downstream.
+Good planning from the beginning will save you headaches further downstream.

 First, you should ask yourself: **what information are you hoping to gain from the tree?** Are you hoping to reconstruct the history of organisms, or the history of a region of DNA, or the history of a protein?
 The answer will guide your choice of sequence and samples.

-_For closely related species in which you might hope to deduce information about the divergence between the species_, including the timing of the divergence, you would use areas of the genome known to accumulate changes rapidly (non-coding regions that also do not have functionality, or whose functionality is not easily changed by changes in the DNA base sequence).
+_For closely related species in which you might hope to figure out some sort of information about the divergence between the species_ (including the timing of the divergence), you would use areas of the genome known to accumulate changes rapidly (non-coding regions that also do not have functionality, or whose functionality is not easily changed by changes in the DNA base sequence).
 Some examples of rapidly changing genetic regions include the mitochondrial control region, the wobble base on mitochondrial coding regions, and nuclear introns.
 It is also important to use “dense taxon sampling” among closely related species because any small change can seem disproportionately important in a recent divergence.
 Having multiple individuals sampled from each phylogenetic unit of interest (could be species, subspecies, or populations) helps to compensate by showing the genetic divergence within a group.
 This within-group divergence can then be accurately compared to the genetic divergence between two groups.

 _For more divergent species and comparisons_, you use areas of the genome that do not change as rapidly.
 For example, if you wanted to do a survey of the placental mammals, you could choose a gene region that is under enough selection pressure that it mutates more slowly than the regions you would choose for closely related species.